-The Federal Awardee Performance Integrity Information System (FAPIIS) was created in response to taxpayers demanding more transparency into how government funds are appropriated and spent.
+The Federal Awardee Performance Integrity Information System (FAPIIS), now called Responsibility/Qualification in Sam.gov, was created in response to taxpayers demanding more transparency in how government funds are allocated and spent.
 As mandated by the Federal Acquisition Regulations (FAR) 9.104-6 and Uniform Guidance (UG) 2 CRF 200.206, Federal awarding agencies of contracts, grants, and cooperative agreements MUST have a framework in place for evaluating risks posed by applicants prior to making a new award and MUST check FAPIIS for any pertinent information.
 Risk evaluations may involve the following criteria:

 - Management systems and standards in place